Detecting positive quantum capacities of quantum channels: Prerequisites

 Apart from anti-degradable channels, only PPT channels \cite{Horodecki2000binding} are known to have zero capacity.
 A channel $\Phi:\M{d}\to \M{d_{\out}}$ is said to be PPT if $\top\circ\Phi$ is again a quantum channel, where $\top:\M{d_{\out}}\to \M{d_{\out}}$ is the transpose map.
-Equivalently, $\Phi$ is PPT if and only if its Choi matrix $J(\Phi)\in \M{d_{\out}}\otimes \M{d}$ is positive under partial transposition (PPT).
+Equivalently, $\Phi$ is PPT if and only if its Choi matrix $J(\Phi)\in \M{d_{\out}}\otimes \M{d}$ and its partial transposite are positive semi-definite.
 Such channels cannot have positive capacity because if they did, one would be able to distill maximally entangled pure states from the PPT Choi matrices of these channels, which is impossible \cite{Horodecki1998bound}.
-The well-known family of \emph{entanglement-breaking} channels \cite{Horodecki2003entanglement} -- which consists of channels whose Choi matrices are \emph{separable} -- is strictly contained within the the intersection of the anti-degradable and PPT families.
+The well-known family of {entanglement-breaking} channels \cite{Horodecki2003entanglement} -- which consists of channels whose Choi matrices are {separable} -- is strictly contained within the the intersection of the anti-degradable and PPT families, see Figure~\ref{fig:zero-capacity}.

-{\bf{Transpose degradable and Transpose anti-degradable channels.}} \begin{remark} In \cite{Brdler2010conjugate}, the authors introduced another class of quantum channels with additive coherent information consisting of \emph{conjugate degradable} channels.
-According to their definition, a quantum channel is said to be conjugate degradable if its environment can be simulated up to complex conjugation via its output.
-More precisely, a channel $\Phi:\M{d}\to \M{d_{\out}}$ is conjugate degradable if there exists a channel $\mathcal{N}:\M{d_{\out}}\to \M{d_{\env}}$ such that
+\begin{remark} In \cite{Brdler2010conjugate}, the authors introduced another class of quantum channels with additive coherent information, namely {conjugate degradable} channels.
+According to their definition, a channel $\Phi:\M{d}\to \M{d_{\out}}$ is conjugate degradable if there exists a channel $\mathcal{N}:\M{d_{\out}}\to \M{d_{\env}}$ such that

 where $\mathcal{C}$ denotes (entrywise) complex conjugation on $\M{d_{\env}}$ and $\Phi_c:\M{d}\to\M{d_{\env}}$ is complementary to $\Phi$.
-In an analogous fashion, the class of \emph{conjugate anti-degradable} channels was defined, and these channels were claimed to have zero quantum capacity.
-However, there is a fundamental problem with the stated definitions, which stems from the fact that the map $\mathcal{C}$ is \emph{anti-linear}.
+In an analogous fashion, the class of {conjugate anti-degradable} channels was defined, and these channels were claimed to have zero quantum capacity.
+However, there is a fundamental problem with the stated definitions, which stems from the fact that the map $\mathcal{C}$ is {anti-linear}.
 Therefore, Eq.~\eqref{eq:conj} is invalid, since it is equating an anti-linear map on its left hand side with a linear map on its right hand side.
-This issue can be easily resolved if we just replace the anti-linear operation of complex conjugation by the \emph{linear} operation of transposition.
+This issue can be easily resolved if we just replace the anti-linear operation of complex conjugation by the {linear} operation of transposition.
 Hence, we are led to the following definitions of transpose degradable and transpose anti-degradable channels. \end{remark}